Why Taxpayers Love Their Accountants

-Moreover, the survey found that Millenials and Baby Boomers are most likely to turn to an accountants to get their taxes done, while Generation Xers have more of a do-it-yourself attitude.
+Moreover, the survey found that Millenials and Baby Boomers are most likely to turn to an accountant to get their taxes done, while Generation Xers have more of a do-it-yourself attitude.
 Specifically, those between the ages of 35-44 (58 percent) said they would be likely to do their own taxes, compared to younger taxpayers age 25-34 (47 percent) and older taxpayers age 55-64 (39 percent).

 The survey was conducted by Braun Research among a nationally representative sample of 1,020 employed Americans age 18 and older, between February 15-19 of this year.
 The results have a margin of plus or minus 3.1 percent at the 95 percent confidence level.
 For those of us who have forgotten the material we learned in Statistics, that means it’s pretty good.

-A significant portion of us have cut back on our spending as a result of the payroll tax changes that took effect January 1 of this year, the survey indicated.
+A significant portion of us have cut back on our spending as a result of the payroll tax changes that took effect on January 1 of this year, the survey indicated.

 On average, workers are taking home $130 less per month, with their social life suffering most.
 Many have been forced to cut back most on going out to bars and restaurants (20 percent) and eating lunch out (19 percent).
 But nearly one quarter—22 percent—have not cut back on spending at all.

 Workers have tapped into their retirement fund savings (401(k) or IRA) to cover a number of expenses, the survey says.
-These include unexpected health care costs, (25 percent) home or car repair (27 percent) and necessities during unemployment (22 percent).
-Despite the tougher times, money spent at work on coffee and lunch by workers has remained consistent year over year, with an average of $21.00 on coffee and $37.00 on lunch in 2012, and $21.32 on coffee and $$36.17 on lunch in 2013.
+These include unexpected health care costs, (25 percent) home or car repair (27 percent), and necessities during unemployment (22 percent).
+Despite the tougher times, money spent at work on coffee and lunch by workers has remained consistent year over year, with an average of $21.00 on coffee and $37.00 on lunch in 2012, and $21.32 on coffee and $36.17 on lunch in 2013.

 Why did the amount spent on coffee go up from 2012 to 2013, while the amount spent on lunch went down?